jigx-com/jigx-docs/docs/Understanding the basics/Jigx Concepts.md

 - Download the Jigx iOS app from the <a href="https://apps.apple.com/sg/app/jigx/id1495596537" target="_blank">App Store</a>
 - Download the Jigx Android app from the <a href="https://play.google.com/store/apps/details?id=com.jigx.android&pli=1" target="_blank">Google Play Store</a>
-- The Jigx App is only supported in portrait mode on iOS and Android phones.&#x20;
+- The Jigx App is only supported in portrait mode on iOS and Android phones.
 - You can brand your app through s [Organization Settings](<./../Administration/Organization Settings.md>)

 ### See Also